 Higher and further education

-Please get in touch for information and support for you or your students.
 We have listed some potentially useful organisations in England, Wales, Scotland and Northern Ireland on our Useful contacts page, and produced an M.E. and higher education factsheet detailing the impact of M.E. and what support can be put in place.